aws-samples/sagemaker-ssh-helper/README.md

 To get started, your AWS system administrator must configure IAM and SSM in your AWS account as shown in [Setting up your AWS account with IAM and SSM configuration](IAM_SSM_Setup.md).

-> **Note**: This solution is a sample AWS content.
-You should not use this content in your production accounts, in a production
+> **Note: This repository is a sample AWS content.** You should not use the sample content in your production accounts, in a production
 > environment or on production or other critical data.
-If you plan to use the solution in production, please, carefully review it with your security team.
+If you plan to use the content in production, please, carefully review it with your security team.
 > You are responsible for testing, securing, and optimizing the sample content
 > as appropriate for production grade use based on your specific business requirements, including any quality control practices and standards.